 Instructions

-- In a small mason jar, combine ⅓ cup light brown sugar, 2 Tablespoons granulated garlic, 2 Tablespoons onion powder, 2 Tablespoons smoked paprika, 1 ½ Tablespoons chili powder, 1 ½ Tablespoons ground cumin2 teaspoons black pepper, 2 teaspoon Kosher salt, ½ teaspoon dry ground mustard, and ½ teaspoon ground cinnamon .
+- In a small mason jar, combine ⅓ cup light brown sugar, 2 Tablespoons granulated garlic, 2 Tablespoons onion powder, 2 Tablespoons smoked paprika, 1 ½ Tablespoons chili powder, 1 ½ Tablespoons ground cumin2 teaspoons black pepper, 2 teaspoon kosher salt, ½ teaspoon dry ground mustard, and ½ teaspoon ground cinnamon .

 - Place top on jar and shake.